Bahch1k/Motivator/README.md

 * The necessary parts of the service are placed in Docker containers linked together in a `docker-compose` file.
 * The service implemented caching of a page with the list of motivations using Redis as a backend.
+* The sending motivations to the API is logged.
 * It is possible to test requests to the API using the unittests which are available in the project (the `pytest` library is used).

 ### Attention